abdulwahab-git/week-01-Assignment/work/capstone_report.md

 artifacts, not source-controlled data.

 ---
-#9.
-Acknowledgments & data credit:
+## 9. Acknowledgments & data credit

 This research and engineering development was built on the data warehouse infrastructure provided by the [FlyRank ML Internship Track.](https://flyrank.ai/) The underlying performance matrix distributions, schema partitions, and baseline tracking properties originate entirely from their verified enterprise data warehouse instances.